Things I Know for Certain

 5. DO ALL THINGS WITH LOVE

 I realized a long time ago that if my motives came from a selfish place, the outcome would be less than desirable.
-When I do something for someone, it is out of the pure goodness I have within me.
+When I do something for someone, it is out of the pure goodness and love that I have within me.
 I cannot do anything out of selfish means or expecting something in return.

 6. LIFE DOESN'T ALWAYS GO AS PLANNED

 This needs no explanation.
-There is quote after quote about “the best laid plans”…the difference is how we react when things don’t go as planned.
-The most important lesson that I’ve learned over the years is that if I am in God’s will, His plans will supersede mine and even when things are not going well or seem to be just messed up, I know that God ‘s got it.
+There is quote after quote about “the best laid plans”… the difference is how we react when things don’t go as planned.
+The most important lesson that I’ve learned over the years is that if I am in God’s will, His plans will supersede mine and even when things are not going well or seem to be just messed up, I know that God‘s got it.